-In programming a design pattern is a problem analyzed and solved with an outstanding practice and experience.
-According to Grady Booch in Core J2EE Patterns.
+In programming, a design pattern is a problem analysed and solved with outstanding practise and experience.
+According to Grady Booch in Core J2EE Patterns

-Design Patterns are simply defined solutions to common problems.
-Design patterns are not created by someone who sits in a room and decides to make a design pattern instead design patterns are proven solutions that are implemented over and over again through different projects.
+Design patterns are simply defined solutions to common problems.
+Design patterns are not created by someone who sits in a room and decides to make one; instead, design patterns are proven solutions that are implemented over and over again through different projects.
 This re-use of the solution itself becomes a pattern.
-Don’t be intimidated by the fancy names given to design patterns, such as façade, singleton or observer, they are exactly that just fancy names given to repeatable solutions.
+Don’t be intimidated by the fancy names given to design patterns, such as façade, singleton, or observer; they are exactly that: fancy names given to repeatable solutions.

 In the world of software, a pattern is a tangible manifestation of an organization’s tribal memory.

-While programming you might have reached a point in your project where you analyzed that there is no way to move forward.
-Daily. we deal with a lot of issues, problems and deadlocks.
-But the good news is, a lot of these problems have been encountered and analyzed by other programmers and their definite solution has been proposed.
-These solutions, in a vast term are referred to as design patterns.
-Or you can say that design patterns are like, using other’s experience and wisdom to solve a particular programming problem.
+While programming, you might have reached a point in your project where you realised that there was no way to move forward.
+Daily.
+We deal with a lot of issues, problems, and deadlocks.
+But the good news is that a lot of these problems have been encountered and analysed by other programmers, and their definite solution has been proposed.
+These solutions, in a vast sense, are referred to as “design patterns.”
+Or you can say that design patterns are like using other people’s experience and wisdom to solve a particular programming problem.

-Design patterns propose solutions in object oriented manner and they are language / framework independent.
-This means that we can equally use these patterns in more than one object oriented language.
-They always focus on those solutions which are flexible and reusable.
+Design patterns propose solutions in an object-oriented manner, and they are language- and framework-independent.
+This means that we can equally use these patterns in more than one object-oriented language.
+They always focus on solutions that are flexible and reusable.

-Some important design patterns used in Joomla API are.
+Some important design patterns used in the Joomla API are:

-Factory Pattern. ( It provides a best way to create an object, without exposing the logic behind them to the user.
-It is a best approach followed when dealing with massive classes and the newly created objects could be accessed through a common interface. )
+Factory Pattern.
+It provides the best way to create an object without exposing the logic behind it to the user.
+It is the best approach to follow when dealing with massive classes, and the newly created objects could be accessed through a common interface.

-Active Record Pattern. ( In active record pattern, a Model should reflect the schema of the Database table and then it should also be an exact replica of the view.
-For example, in the process of saving a record to database, your form field names should match to that of the table schema got by the model.
-Then the record could be saved and updated using an ORM approach. )
+Active Record Pattern In an active record pattern, a model should reflect the schema of the database table, and then it should also be an exact replica of the view.
+For example, in the process of saving a record to a database, your form field names should match those of the table schema obtained by the model.
+Then the record could be saved and updated using an ORM approach.

-MVC is a most renowned pattern which separates the presentation, logic, and data in a software application, where there is also a user interface.
+MVC is a renowned pattern that separates the presentation, logic, and data in a software application where there is also a user interface.

 How MVC works: